hchunhui/tiny386/README.md

 ./tiny386 config.ini
 ```

+For SDL port:
+Press "Ctrl + ]" to grab/ungrab the keyboard and mouse.
+Press "Ctrl + [" to show/hide OSD (On Screen Display).
+In OSD mode, the floppy/CD-ROM disk can be changed on the fly.

 ## ESP32 port
 Currently the only supported target is the JC3248W535 dev board.
 The supported ESP-IDF version is v5.2.x.

 ### Build and Flash
 You can find the pre-built flash image `esp/flash_image_JC3248W535.bin` from [here](https://github.com/hchunhui/tiny386/releases).
-The pre-built image can be flashed directly at offset 0.
+The pre-built image can be flashed directly to offset 0.

 To build and flash manually:
 ```sh